-Here’s the thing with book conclusions: if the reader got all the way to the conclusion, then it means they read the whole book, they liked it, and now they want to wrap this up.
+If the reader got all the way to the conclusion, that means they read the whole book, they liked it, and now they want to wrap this up.

 So don’t ramble on and on.
 Give them what they want.

-The goal of the conclusion is to tie everything together, neatly summarize your book, and then provide a specific call or calls to action for your reader.
+The goal of a great ending is to tie everything together, neatly summarize your book, and then provide a specific call or calls to action for your reader.

 Don’t overcomplicate the conclusion—just let it do its job, and it’ll work great.

-- A conclusion should clearly summarize the book.
-That’s the best thing you can do, not only to deliver value to the reader, but also to make the book memorable (and recommendable).
+- Clearly summarize the book: That’s the best thing you can do, not only to deliver value to the reader but also to make the book memorable (and recommendable).

-- A conclusion should address any lingering issues, and close any open loops.
-The reader should feel like everything is wrapped up in a bow.
+- Address any lingering issues and close any open loops: The reader should feel like everything is wrapped up in a bow.

-- A conclusion should have a call to action of some sort.
-In essence, tell the reader what to do.
+- Provide a call to action: In essence, tell the reader what to do.

-- A conclusion should point them to any additional resources you have for them that could help them.
+- Give even more: Point them to any additional resources you have that could help them.

-- A conclusion should NOT introduce any new content.
-This should only be summarization of what is in the book.
+- A conclusion should NOT introduce any new content: This should only be a summarization of what’s in the book.
 You can have new stories or anecdotes, of course.

-We like to outline the conclusion with this template:
+At Scribe, we like to outline the conclusion using this template: